 This is the mechanism we will use in the prototype demo to show physical and surrogate models side-by-side under alternative pumping designs.

-6. Roadmap and Impact
+Roadmap and Impact (Xuehang)

 Operational impact: faster scenario iteration; fewer unnecessary simulator runs; “explainable updates” to increase regulator confidence.